UK

 Preserve first, decide later.

 - Preserve access: keep the phone and email safe and accessible if you can.
+If possible, keep devices charged and stored securely.

 - Social media: there is no rush.
 Consider memorialisation options later if helpful.